Send to a friend

 These are just some ideas for how the forum’s organiser can build on the energy generated at the first forum to generate long-term success.

 The inaugural event showed that there was an unmet need for this kind of debate, both within the scientific community and in wider society.
-Future meetings should harness that energy and sharpen it.
-There are enough interested people to fill a conference hall twice the size of the CSIR International Convention Centre.

 If the forum does not need to find a bigger home in a couple of years, it will have failed to reach its potential.